madetech/handbook/hiring/remote_test/README.md

 When sending the remote test to a candidate please make them aware of the following.

- - We ask you to complete this test within 7 days.
-If you run out of time please get back in touch with us and we can give you an extension (you won't be penalised)
+ - We ask you to complete this test within 7 days
+ - If you run out of time please get back in touch with us and we can give you an extension (you won't be penalised)
  - Use the marking guide as a checklist before you submit your application
  - There are no trick questions, we just want to see if you can complete the steps in the brief
  - You are not expected to do anything beyond the brief